 Research Highlights and Direction

-- Mr Kallol Karmakar commenced PhD studies in the School of Electrical Engineering and Computing at the University of Newcastle
+- Mr Kallol Karmakar has completed his PhD studies in the School of Electrical Engineering and Computing at the University of Newcastle

 Specific Research Projects

 Adversarial Machine Learning